brummer-simon/simons_lib/README.md

 stay in a loop in case of hard faults instead of exiting to a OS).

 # Contents
 - CachedCallable: A cache for computation results of callable object.
-Threadsafety is configurable.
+Thread safety is configurable.
 - RandomNumberGenerator: Small wrapper used to combine a random engine and a distribution into a single object.
 Threadsafety is configurable.
 - LockGuard: Simple reimplementation of std::lock_guard.
 - NullTypes: Dummy implementations that can act as template parameters (NullObj, NullMutex).
 - Result: Alternative to exception based error handling.
 Heavily inspired by Rusts "Result" type.
+- Ringbuffer: Generic fixed-size Ringbuffer.
+Thread safety is configurable.
 - Math: Several math related functions.

 # Optional Dependencies